HelloZeroNet/Documentation/docs/site_development/content_json.md

 ### address_index

-Generated when you clone a site, the site's address BIP32 sub-key index.
+The site's address BIP32 sub-key index of your BIP32 seed.
+Auto-added when you clone a site.
 It allows to recover the site privatekey from your BIP32 seed.

 **Example**: 30926910